Metaphor Interpretation Using Word Embeddings: Metaphor Processing

 \section{Metaphor Processing}

 Given a metaphor, we begin by generating a list of interpretation candidates.
 We do this by finding collocations of the topic and vehicle individually, and consider each one of them as a potential candidate.
-For each candidate $c$, we calculate a topic semantic score, which is the cosine similarity between $c$ and the $k$ most significant collocations of the topic ($k$ is a parameter) and aggregate it into a single score.
-We use average for aggregation.
+For each candidate $c$, we calculate a topic semantic score, which is the cosine similarity between $c$ and the $k$ most significant collocations of the topic ($k$ is a parameter) and aggregate it into a single score by averaging all scores.
 Similarly, we calculate a vehicle semantic score.

 In the next step, we calculate two pointwise mutual information (PMI) values, between $c$ and the topic and vehicle respectively.
 We add the frequency of $c$ as another score and combine all the five score functions in a log-linear structure, with weights assigned to each.
-The weights are adjusted automatically.
+The weights are adjusted automatically, as we describe in the following section.

 To remove semantically related interpretations from the list, we cluster the results and keep only the highest ranked candidates in each cluster.
 The remaining candidates are ranked according to their final score and the best $n$ candidates ($n$, too, is a parameter) are returned as interpretations.